vladimirlevchenko/Machine-Learning-for-pincer-Au-catalysts/README.md

 # Core Generation
-To generate scaffolds that are going to be functionalized with substituents, we need to create a simple input file, *input_file.in:
+To generate scaffolds that are going to be functionalized with substituents, we need to create a simple input file, *input_file.in*:

 ```markdown
 -core au